faithhunja/Learning-Everything-Data/SQL/The Applied SQL Data Analytics Workshop/Notes/Chapter 1: Introduction to SQL for Analytics.md

 - The WHERE clause - limits the amount of data returned; usually found after the FROM clause of a single SELECT statement.
 - The AND/OR clause - checks if multiple conditions have been met at once.
 - The IN/NOT IN clause - returns all the values that are/are not in a list of values.
 - The ORDER BY clause - specifies an order sequence for rows returned.
 It is ascending order by default.
 You can order by multiple columns.
+ORDER BY can take a numeric value, which represents the order of the column.
+For example, ORDER BY 1 where 1 represents the first column.
 - The LIMIT clause - limits the number of rows returned.
 - The IS NULL/IS NOT NULL clause - finds rows where data is not filled/is filled for a certain column.